-Jeff and Jenny planned to spend Passover with Jeff’s Jewish parents.
+Jeff and Jenny planned to spend Passover with Jeff’s Jewish parents, not realizing that Passover and Good Friday fell on the same day.
 They booked a flight and planned to stay for the weekend.
 Jenny had never been to a “real” Passover seder, or ritual Passover meal.
 As a Roman Catholic, she had participated in an interfaith seder in college and enjoyed the food and symbolism.
 However, she wasn’t sure how different it would be at Jeff’s parents’ home.
 The couple had recently become engaged, so Jenny felt it was especially important to participate in Jeff’s family’s rituals and to spend some time with them.
 She also wondered how accepting of her Jeff’s parents really were, even though they had told Jeff that they liked her and were pleased about the engagement.
 Jeff reassured Jenny, “Passover is my favorite Jewish holiday.
 My mom’s a great cook and it’ll be fun.
 No big deal—just relax and enjoy it.”

-After making plans to visit, Jenny realized that the Passover seder coincided with Good Friday.
-Several thoughts ran through her mind.
-“How do I tell Jeff’s mother that I can’t eat meat after she prepared a special meal with chicken or brisket or whatever delicious thing I shouldn’t have?
+After making plans to visit, Jenny realized that the Passover and Good Friday coincided.
+Several thoughts ran through her mind, “How do I tell Jeff’s mother that I can’t eat meat after she prepared a special meal with chicken or brisket or whatever delicious thing I shouldn’t have?
 How will I feel to be away from my own family over the Easter weekend when we usually go to church on Easter and have a special dinner ourselves?”
 Although Jenny didn’t want to upset plans, she decided that she needed to share her worries with Jeff.
 He responded, “Jen, I’m so glad you told me now.
 I’ll call my mom and ask her to make fish for you.
 She’ll understand and it’ll be okay.”

 After they arrived at Jeff’s parents’ home, Jenny offered to help with the meal preparation.
 Jeff’s mother, who kept a kosher kitchen, gave her a quick course in separating meat and milk and what dishes and utensils to use for each.
 Jenny felt like she needed to pass a test by doing it right.
 She asked questions and checked along the way to avoid ruining something because she didn’t understand.
 During the seder, she took turns when the family read aloud from the hagaddah, the book used to tell the Passover story and direct the ritual.
 At times, Jenny felt out of place saying words that implied she was part of the Jewish people.
 She felt a bit like an imposter amidst a large gathering of Jeff’s relatives who all knew what to do, and who belonged.
 While participating, she also felt that she should spend time reflecting on the meaning of Good Friday.